IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 Read variable named name from chaincode state.
 This will call the `Query()` function in the Go chaincode.
-The `enrollID` parameter should be the desired secure context enrollID that has already been registered against the selected peer.
+The `enrollId` parameter should be the desired secure context enrollId that has already been registered against the selected peer.
-If left `null` the SDK will use a known enrollID for the selected peer. (this is only relevant in a permissioned network)
+If left `null` the SDK will use a known enrollId for the selected peer. (this is only relevant in a permissioned network)

 ***
 ***